Professor's Methoxsalen Powder Story

 Which factory should we choose to set them up to make the whole process easier?

 So the key pointed to how to find the right one.

 How We Managed To Do It

-After rounds of negotiation, we selected one from the five manufacturers to be the assembler.
+After rounds of negotiation, we selected one of the five manufacturers to be the assembler.

 It was the manufacturer among them who provides the main parts of the production line.

 But still, this project required close technical collaborations among all manufacturers.